 Article 1 It is AEC’s preference to have agreements run Month to Month with no initial term.

+This is acceptable to ENA

 Section 2.3 We added wording to provide for AEC’s recording procedures.

+This is acceptable to ENA

 Section 2.4 We added wording to allow that a conflicting confirmation sent by AEC shall be an objection in writing.
 AEC faxes confirmations as a matter of course, and matches to incoming confirmations.

+ENA needs to have objections noted on its confirm and not another conflicting confirm sent by AEC.
+Procedurally we are setup this way and AEC’s confirm may get lost or missed.

 Section 2.5 We added wording to provide for the case where a trader may not be named in the Transaction Tape, but the subsequent Confirmation recording the name is not objected to.

+This is acceptable to ENA

 Article 3 Not only are the parties obligated to schedule gas, but to acutally deliver / receive.

+This is acceptable to ENA

 It is AEC’s preference to have Liquidated Damages as a defined term (see Appendix 1), and to include both the replacement cost and the administrative and operational cost, which should be set at $0.05 / MMBtu, to avoid being viewed as a penalty.

+This is acceptable to ENA

 ***** NOTE: THIS ITEM IS STILL UNDER REVIEW BY AEC Should either party decide not to recommence delivery / receipt, it should apply to the affected Transaction only.
-Please confirm that the Liquidated Damages owed by the non-performing party would cease to accrue upon receipt of the notice advising that scheduling will not be recommenced.
+This is acceptable to ENA Please confirm that the Liquidated Damages owed by the non-performing party would cease to accrue upon receipt of the notice advising that scheduling will not be recommenced.
+No, the LDs would continue to accrue until for the remainder of such month.

 Section 3.5 Netting should apply to same currency amounts, and should be an obligation.

+This is acceptable to ENA

 Section 4.1(i) and (ii) We changed “except as provided in Section 8.4” to “subject to the provisions of Section 8.4”, since 8.4 deals with survival of rights / obligations.

+This is acceptable to ENA

 Section 4.1(ii) Upon the occurrence of a Triggering Event the Notifying Party should have the right to withhold payment and/or suspend performance under all Transactions.

+This is acceptable to ENA

 In determining the Termination Payment, the differences between (a) and (b) need to be brought to present value.
 We added a definition of the Present Value Discount Rate to be applied for that purpose.

+This is acceptable to ENA

 In Enron’s final change to 4.1, we have altered the wording since set off will only occur under agreements between the entities in the individual contracts.

+ENA needs to have the Affiliate reference remain as AEC also does business with Enron Canada and we would want the right to net against those deals.

 Subsection 4.2(ix) The dollar limits set must be reciprocal.

+AEC limit to be $75,000,000 per ENA and AEC credit groups.

 Subsection 4.2(x) Deleted since we feel this clause does not belong here.
 If a party is going to take steps under a guaranty there will already have been a Triggering Event under the ENFOLIO.

+This clause addresses any (i) Guarantor failing to perform any convents (not just payment as required), (ii) any reps. or warranties of Guarantor are proved to be false or misleading, or (iii) Guarantor making an assignment for the benefit of creditors or filing bankruptcy.
+These items could happen without an Triggering event occurring under the other provisions of Section 4.2.